Dowell-Lab/FStitch/README.md

 ## Cite
 If you find the Fast Read Stitcher program useful for your research please cite:

 Joseph Azofeifa, Mary A. Allen, Manuel Lladser, and Robin Dowell.
 2014. __FStitch: a fast and simple algorithm for detecting nascent RNA transcripts.__ In Proceedings of the 5th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (BCB '14).
 ACM, New York, NY, USA, 174-183.
+DOI=10.1145/2649387.2649427 http://doi.acm.org/10.1145/2649387.2649427

-##References
+## References
 1. Joseph Azofeifa, Mary A. Allen, Manuel Lladser, and Robin Dowell.
 2014. __FStitch: a fast and simple algorithm for detecting nascent RNA transcripts.__ In Proceedings of the 5th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (BCB '14).
 ACM, New York, NY, USA, 174-183.
 DOI=10.1145/2649387.2649427 http://doi.acm.org/10.1145/2649387.2649427
 2. http://genome.ucsc.edu/goldenpath/help/bedgraph.html
 3. http://bedtools.readthedocs.org/en/latest/